What is a Guild?

 About the Founder

 Mr. David is a native of the U.S. Virgin Islands.
-He is a homeschooling dad and a 12 year veteran of the U.S. Navy and Air Force Reserve.
+He is a homeschooling dad and a 12 year veteran of the U.S. Navy and Air Force Reserves.

 His introduction to music came by way of his father Watson L. David Sr. At age 7 young David remembers coming home from school to the record player playing “Minuet in G” by Bach and his father playing along on violin.
 This sparked his interest in music.
 At times his father would play “Country Roads” by John Denver on guitar and young David would play along on his “flutophone.”

 As his father cleaned the church and prepared the sacraments for Sunday service, young David would practice on the church’s piano.
 In one instance, in the 4th grade, young david played the complete theme song to “Masterpiece Theater” on his flutophone.
 His band instructor overheard him playing and was so impressed that he took young David to various classes throughout the school to play the theme song for them.
 In the 5th grade young David tried his hand at learning trumpet but was given a rather harsh assessment by the new band instructor.
 “Son, you got some buck teeth.
 You can’t play trumpet.”
 So he was introduced to the flute instead.
 In spite of the teasing about his instrument being “a girl’s instrument,” he was persistent about learning his instrument as much as possible.
 In middle school he started out in beginning band but was transferred mid year into intermediate band.
 He was the only male flautist in the 8th grade and had acquired the position of 1st flute, 1st chair.
 It was during this time that he learned to transpose and arrange music.
 When he was of age, young David would play in the hand bell choir of which his father was the director and arrange/transpose parts for the other members who played an instrument.